fuzue/TimeJourney/README.md

 # TimeJourney

-A Stpritelling tool for interactive media uniting timelines and maps.
+A Storytelling tool for interactive media uniting timelines and maps.

 ## Recommended IDE Setup